vespa-engine/blog/_posts/2022-06-07-vespa-hybrid-billion-scale-vector-search.md

 search the inverted index content cluster using logical disjunction (OR) of the centroid ids retrieved by the `HNSW` graph search.

-Each content nodes involved in the inverted index query ranks the retrieved non-centroid vectors by calculating the distance between the vector and the query vector.
+Each content node involved in the inverted index query ranks the retrieved non-centroid vectors by calculating the distance between the vector and the query vector.
 Finally, the result of the two searches is merged and returned.

 This serving flow can be optimized by
 * **Cluster centroid dynamic pruning**.
 After retrieving the `k` closest centroids from searching the `HNSW` graph, distant centroids (compared to the nearest centroid) could be pruned.
 This centroid pruning heuristic reduces the number of (potential) seeks and reads